suncoast-devs/handbook/lessons/career-prep/resumes.md

 ### One page

-One page resumes are easier to read, which is why so many people think resumes should be limited to one page.
+One-page resumes are easier to read, which is why so many people think resumes should be limited to one page.
 When you think about it, resume readers have to look at a large number of resumes daily, so having less information to scan makes sense.
 So how do you know if a one-page resume is right for you?